CarlosMChica/easyrecycleradapters/README.md

 You can find a sample project that shows up how to use.

+The sample has two fragments, each one illustrates how to use the two variations of the lib (Extending BaseRecyclerFragment or composing with RecyclerStandalone.
+Customizations can also be found on the sample code (custom divider, foreground and background selectors)

 Here's an example of basic use:

 Extend from CommonRecyclerAdapter and provide a type for the data used on this particular adapter.